rambo/timelapse/README.md

     find . -name *.jpg | parallel mogrify -path resized/ -resize x1080 -gravity southwest -stroke '\#000C' -strokewidth 5 -annotate 0 '%t' -stroke  none   -fill white    -annotate 0 '%t'

 [gnuparallel]: http://www.gnu.org/software/parallel/

+# TODO

+## Deflicker

+understand the perl-script and either incorporate it to the helpers or rewrite in python.

+## "Camera lost"

+Sometimes we lose a chunk of time, make a script to recognize this and add "camera lost" images with suitable timestamps to keep consistent flow of time.

+Losing a few frames is not bad but an hour worth of frames is.